 - 1 pound cubed ham

-- 6 slices bacon, fried and crumbled
+- 6 slices bacon fried and crumbled

-- 2 cups grated cheddar
+- 2 cups shredded cheddar

-- 1/2 sweet onion diced
+- 1/2 onion diced

-- 4 ounces canned mild green chiles, diced
+- 4 ounces canned mild green chiles diced

 - 1/2 teaspoon salt